 If you’re a slave to your boss, you’re probably also a slave to the boss’s digital proxy: your phone.
 But help is on the way, from UNICEF (of all places).
-The UN agency tasked with protecting the rights of children wants employers to address the growing challenges of work/life balance in the digital age, and it’s designed an app that forces Proxy Boss to shut up while you’re playing with your kids.
+The UN agency tasked with protecting the rights of children wants employers to address the growing challenges of work-life balance in the digital age, and it’s designed a smartphone app — PlayTimer — that forces Proxy Boss to shut up while you’re playing with your kids.

 PlayTimer hides calls, emails, and texts for a set period of time, which is initiated by snapping a picture of your kid.
 For up to an hour, the phone remains dark and an alarm triggers if you touch it.
 You turn off the alarm, or unlock the phone after the allotted time, by taking another picture of your kid.
 Presumably, it won’t detect how much more bored the kid looks after 60 minutes with you.